subroy13/rsvddpd/README.md

 The `R` package `rsvddpd` is an acronym for Robust Singular Value Decomposition using Density Power Divergence.
 As the name suggests, the package mainly concerns with a special function for performing SVD in a robust way in presence of outliers.
+The details of the algorithm can be found in the paper <https://arxiv.org/abs/2109.10680>.

 There are 3 primary functions in the package.